 I saw a sign reading, “water curtain 50 m” and decided to follow our “mom & dad” with the flashlight since it was only 50 m.
 Boy was that a bad move.

 The tunnel kept getting darker and darker and there was no water curtain.
 Instead, there was another sign that said the water curtain was even further.
 Well, I never told Scott where I was going and now I am stuck on the other side of the dark tunnel that I think is filled with venomous snakes.
 As I am about to just run through the tunnel and face my worst fears, mom & dad come back and I ask them to walk me through.

 As I return with a big smile on my face I notice Scott looks panicked flying the drone.
 He looks at me and said it was gone.
 Our drone was GONE.
 I assumed at this point it was high up somewhere stuck in a tree in the gorge.
 Nope, apparently the drone was acting funny as soon as Scott launched it and Walter had a mind of his own.
 Walter somehow got trapped under the bridge between the raging river and Scott who had no control.
 Then one of the propellers hit the bridge, broke, then spun out of control on a cliff next to the RAGING river.

-We both were about to leave Walter behind when we saw a flat path, through jungle vines, that lead straight to the drone.
+We both were about to leave Walter behind when we saw a flat path, through vines, that lead straight to the drone.
 Scott braved the vines and the cliffs, while I was about to have a heart attack, and he saved Walter.
-If it had crashed anywhere else it would not have been in a sort of safe location to save OR it would have just been swallowed by that beautiful angry looking river.
+If it had crashed anywhere else it would not have been in a sort of safe location to save OR it would have just been swallowed by that beautiful raging river.